nais/salsa/README.md

 ## About

-This is a Github Action for generating signed [provenance](https://slsa.dev/provenance/v0.2) about a build and its related artifacts.
+This is a GitHub Action for generating signed [provenance](https://slsa.dev/provenance/v0.2) about a build and its related artifacts.
 Provenance is an attestation (a "software bill of materials") about a software artifact or collection of artifacts, documenting how an artifact was produced - all in a common format.